Native American languages

 "Skraeling" is an alternate name for the Beothuk tribe of Newfoundland.

-It was given to them by early Viking explorers, who encountered them around the year 1000.
+It was given to them by a band of Viking explorers who encountered them around the year 1000.

-Norse explorers came to use Skraelings to refer not only to the Beothuk Native Americans,
+The Vikings came to use "Skraelings" to refer not only to the Beothuk Native Americans,

 but also to other indigenous people they encountered later, particularly the